dylan-lang/dylan-programming-book/source/perform.rst

 access.
 When a program defines explicit methods for a slot getter or setter generic function, of course, the overhead is greater.

+.. topic:: Comparison with C++:

-#. *Comparison with C++:* Dylan classes are similar to virtual base
-   classes with virtual data members in that the offsets of their data members are not fixed, and access to the data members can be overridden.
-See ` <c-comparisons.htm#12288>`_ in
-   ` <c-comparisons.htm#89585>`_, for a more detailed analogy.
+   Dylan classes are similar to virtual base classes with virtual data members in that the offsets of their data members are not fixed, and access to the data members can be overridden.
+See :ref:`c-comparisons-concept-of-classes` in :doc:`c-comparisons`, for a more detailed analogy.

 In the ``<sixty-unit>`` class, we specified an initial value for ``total-seconds``; hence, there is no need to check that the slot has